Mani7K/ai3-roai-project/README.md

 3. `source devel/setup.bash`
 4. `roslaunch ai3-roai-project gazebo_small_house.launch`

-You should now see a running gazebo instance, showing the small_house world including a mir100 with a camera (small red box) mounted.
+You should now see a running gazebo instance, showing the small_house world including a mir100 with a camera (small red box) and a laser scanner (small red cylinder) mounted.

 The image gets published to the topic `/image_raw`.
 It can be visualized e.g. by using rviz.
+The laser scan data gets published to the topic `/scan`.
+It can be visualized using rviz as well.

+RVIZ Laserscan visualization example:
+1. Add => RobotModel
+2. Global Options: Set `Fixed Frame` to `base_link`
+3. Add => LaserScan => Set `Topic` in the `LaserScan`-Tab to `/scan`